TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 this.addSmelting(Item.ingotIron.itemID, new ItemStack(Item.ingotGold), 1.0F);
 ```

-would smelt a gold ingot from an iron ingot
+would smelt a gold ingot from an iron ingot.

+Note: Please becareful to avoid repeating the first item more than once, because it will confuse Minecraft.